rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

 6. [What care should staff visiting families in their own homes take?](#what-care-should-staff-visiting-families-in-their-own-homes-take){.gem-c-contents-list__link .govuk-link}
-7. [Should social care visits to extremely clinically vulnerable children and young people continue?](#should-social-care-visits-to-extremely-clinically-vulnerable-children-and-young-people-continue){.gem-c-contents-list__link
+7. [What care should be taken in hospital education settings?](#what-care-should-be-taken-in-hospital-education-settings){.gem-c-contents-list__link .govuk-link}
+8. [What specific steps should be taken to care for children with complex medical needs, such as tracheostomies?](#what-specific-steps-should-be-taken-to-care-for-children-with-complex-medical-needs-such-as-tracheostomies){.gem-c-contents-list__link
     .govuk-link}
-8. [What care should be taken in hospital education settings?](#what-care-should-be-taken-in-hospital-education-settings){.gem-c-contents-list__link .govuk-link}
-9. [What specific steps should be taken to care for children with complex medical needs, such as tracheostomies?](#what-specific-steps-should-be-taken-to-care-for-children-with-complex-medical-needs-such-as-tracheostomies){.gem-c-contents-list__link
+9. [How should I care for children who regularly spit or require physical contact?](#how-should-i-care-for-children-who-regularly-spit-or-require-physical-contact){.gem-c-contents-list__link .govuk-link}
+10. [In non-residential settings, what should be done if a child, young person or other learner becomes unwell with symptoms of coronavirus (COVID-19) and needs to be cared for until they can return home?](#in-non-residential-settings-what-should-be-done-if-a-child-young-person-or-other-learner-becomes-unwell-with-symptoms-of-coronavirus-covid-19-and-needs-to-be-cared-for-until-they-can-return-home){.gem-c-contents-list__link
     .govuk-link}
+11. [What protection is needed when settings organise transport for children?](#what-protection-is-needed-when-settings-organise-transport-for-children){.gem-c-contents-list__link .govuk-link}
+12. [What care should be taken in early years settings?](#what-care-should-be-taken-in-early-years-settings){.gem-c-contents-list__link .govuk-link}
+13. [Is PPE required for tasks involving changing nappies or general care for babies?](#is-ppe-required-for-tasks-involving-changing-nappies-or-general-care-for-babies){.gem-c-contents-list__link .govuk-link}
+14. [Does coronavirus (COVID-19) mean that PPE is needed for administering first aid?](#does-coronavirus-covid-19-mean-that-ppe-is-needed-for-administering-first-aid){.gem-c-contents-list__link .govuk-link}
+15. [Does coronavirus (COVID-19) mean that air conditioning should not be used?](#does-coronavirus-covid-19-mean-that-air-conditioning-should-not-be-used){.gem-c-contents-list__link .govuk-link}
-10. [How should I care for children who regularly spit or require physical contact?](#how-should-i-care-for-children-who-regularly-spit-or-require-physical-contact){.gem-c-contents-list__link .govuk-link}
+16. [How should I care for young children or children with special educational needs who do not understand why they must stay apart or who ignore distancing guidelines?](#how-should-i-care-for-young-children-or-children-with-special-educational-needs-who-do-not-understand-why-they-must-stay-apart-or-who-ignore-distancing-guidelines){.gem-c-contents-list__link
-11. [In non-residential settings, what should be done if a child, young person or other learner becomes unwell with symptoms of coronavirus (COVID-19) and needs to be cared for until they can return home?](#in-non-residential-settings-what-should-be-done-if-a-child-young-person-or-other-learner-becomes-unwell-with-symptoms-of-coronavirus-covid-19-and-needs-to-be-cared-for-until-they-can-return-home){.gem-c-contents-list__link
     .govuk-link}
-12. [What protection is needed when settings organise transport for children?](#what-protection-is-needed-when-settings-organise-transport-for-children){.gem-c-contents-list__link .govuk-link}
-13. [What care should be taken in early years settings?](#what-care-should-be-taken-in-early-years-settings){.gem-c-contents-list__link .govuk-link}
-14. [Is PPE required for tasks involving changing nappies or general care for babies?](#is-ppe-required-for-tasks-involving-changing-nappies-or-general-care-for-babies){.gem-c-contents-list__link .govuk-link}
-15. [Does coronavirus (COVID-19) mean that PPE is needed for administering first aid?](#does-coronavirus-covid-19-mean-that-ppe-is-needed-for-administering-first-aid){.gem-c-contents-list__link .govuk-link}
-16. [Does coronavirus (COVID-19) mean that air conditioning should not be used?](#does-coronavirus-covid-19-mean-that-air-conditioning-should-not-be-used){.gem-c-contents-list__link .govuk-link}
-17. [How should I care for young children or children with special educational needs who do not understand why they must stay apart or who ignore distancing guidelines?](#how-should-i-care-for-young-children-or-children-with-special-educational-needs-who-do-not-understand-why-they-must-stay-apart-or-who-ignore-distancing-guidelines){.gem-c-contents-list__link
-    .govuk-link}
-18. [How should PPE and face coverings be disposed of?](#how-should-ppe-and-face-coverings-be-disposed-of){.gem-c-contents-list__link .govuk-link}
+17. [How should PPE and face coverings be disposed of?](#how-should-ppe-and-face-coverings-be-disposed-of){.gem-c-contents-list__link .govuk-link}